section77/eggbot77/inkscape_1.x_extension/README.en.md

 Be sure the output of `groups` includes the group `dialout` as it does above.

-Then start inkscape, select Erweiterungen/Extensions - EggBot - EggBot Control.
+Then start inkscape, select Extensions - EggBot - EggBot Control.
 On the `Manual` tab you can check the individual commands like pen up/down.

 ## Installation on Windows
-You have to copy the templates and extensions folders to the inkscape/share folder which is typically located at C:\programme\inkscape\share
+You have to copy the templates and extensions folders to the inkscape/share folder which is typically located at `C:\Program Files\Inkscape\Share`

 ## Inkscape AppImage